 Some parents even give a long lecture to their kids from time to time.
-Listening to your lecture over and gaining will tire your kids; they will not be motivated at all; instead, they start to copy your action.
+Listening to your lecture and gaining will tire your kids; they will not be motivated at all; instead, they will start to copy your actions.

 Set Routine For Children

 Routines are essential for anyone to keep on track and disciplined.
-Making a routine will manage your teen’s life much easier.
+Making a routine will make managing your teen's life much easier.